curi/fi/docs/_analyzing_lies/03-RSP-quote.md

 "Imprudently" is a weird word to use here b/c he could speak from a *neutral* PoV if he didn't add this adverb.
 "Beware" has an anti-CR connotation here too, but it's somewhat general and acceptable b/c of the poetic/purple way he's put this last sentence.
 He could have just said "If one allows a sound counterargument into one’s "safe space," know the consequences for one’s cherished beliefs - they may fall and wither like leaves from a cold autumn wind."
 Something like that is wanky* but at least somewhat correct.

-* wanky: adjective | vulgar slang • British <br />adjective: wanky; comparative adjective: wankier; superlative adjective: wankiest <br /> pretentious, contemptible, or stupid. <br /> *"wanky art-house movies"*
+> \* wanky: adjective, vulgar slang • British <br />
+adjective: wanky; comparative adjective: wankier; superlative adjective: wankiest <br />
+definition: pretentious, contemptible, or stupid. <br />
+*"wanky art-house movies"*